-An optional side door makes watersports or access to and from the dock easy and safe.
-The standard climate-controlled (with air conditioning or heating) bridge deck can be fully-enclosed for shoulder season operation, or opened up wide for summer use.
+A standard side door makes watersports or access to and from the dock easy and safe.
+The standard climate-controlled (with air conditioning or heating) bridge deck can be fully-enclosed for shoulder season operation or opened up wide for summer use.
 The open bow adds more seating in what is the quietest, and for many, the most fun place to sit, especially when the boat is flying along on plane.

 Anglers are treated to the boat’s 85 sq. ft.
 (7.89 sq. m) of cockpit space and power-operated, retractable Sureshade cockpit shade.
 Surrounding the cockpit are thick bolster pads on the gunwales, as well as deep toe rails at the deck for better balance and enhanced safety.
-Like all Grady-Whites, the Freedom 375 is fully self-bailing, so all deck water drains directly over the side through six large scuppers.
+Like all Grady-Whites, the Freedom 375 is fully self-bailing, so all deck water drains directly over the side.
 This makes the boat more seaworthy, with deck water quickly draining overboard.

-Aft in the cockpit is the boat’s 208 quart (197 L) insulated fishbox that can be refrigerated for use as a refrigerator or freezer.
+Aft in the cockpit is the boat’s 208-quart (197 L) insulated fishbox that’s refrigerated for use as a refrigerator or freezer.
 Next to it is a 30-gallon (114 L) recirculating livewell with a full-column water plenum that distributes water evenly and gently, increasing bait life, we're told.

-is supported by rugged hardware, and the boarding ladder just aft has no hatch covering it -- so it’s easy to open by a person in the water (its most important function) or by someone in the boat.
-Everything is laid out for ease of use, including the dual or triple (depending on the number of engines on the transom) battery switches right at the transom door that are clearly labeled.
+The compression-molded fiberglass transom door is supported by rugged hardware, and the boarding ladder just aft has no hatch covering it – so it’s easy to open by a person in the water (its most important function) or by someone in the boat.
+Everything is laid out for ease of use, including triple battery switches right at the transom door that are clearly labeled.

-is provided below the aft-facing cockpit seat.
+Tackle stowage is provided below the aft-facing cockpit seat.
 A large drawer under the seat provides space for Plano cases and other large objects, while the seatback drawer can hold numerous small items.
-This seat also has a hidden agenda; it electrically extends into a chaise lounge, creating one of the best seats in the house.
+This seat also has a hidden agenda – it electrically extends into a chaise lounge, creating one of the best seats in the house.
 There’s a cutting board over the livewell, a storage bin for pliers, knife and hooks, and a sink for bait prep at the cockpit galley.

 Our favorite feature in the cockpit is the well-designed wet bar or cockpit galley.
 It provides two-tiers of counter space, an electric grill, sink, dual voltage refrigerator/freezer and three large storage drawers.
 This amenity can be used to serve drinks, prep meals and cook the catch right on deck.
 Directly abaft of the wet bar is an optional L-shaped, transom settee that can be fitted to expand the boat's cruising and entertaining potential when needed, or removed for fishing or watersports as needed.